-- i) Starch may be declared as a subgroup of carbohydrate. - ii) Polyunsaturated fat and monounsaturated fat may be inserted after saturated fat. - iii) Omega fatty acids may be inserted after polyunsaturated fat and before trans-fat.
+- i) Starch may be declared as a subgroup of carbohydrate. - ii) Polyunsaturated fat and monounsaturated fat may be inserted after saturated fat. - iii) Omega fatty acids may be inserted after polyunsaturated fat.

 Other nutrients can be added after the core list.